 Man: “I pledge in honesty and sincerity to be a faithful and helpful husband.”

-While other options exist, such as writing one’s own vows and making other personal statements, the vows should not be considered as merely something to ‘get through’ as a part of ritual, but felt, expressed, desired and cherished as well in making a statement to one’s life partner.
-If this were the case, perhaps fewer marriages would end before they do.
+While other options exist, such as writing one’s own vows and making other personal statements, the vows should not be considered as merely something to ‘get through’ as a part of the ritual.
+Of course, there is nothing wrong with adding your personal touch to the wedding vows.